I recently led a full workshop in Washington’s Palouse region, where landscapes are most people’s major focus.

 I photograph hand-held except when light is too low for me to use my lowest ISO and at least f8.
 I shoot with the Fuji X-T2 mirrorless camera and prime lenses to retain as much sharpness as possible.
 I capture in RAW + Jpeg, setting the camera to one of the eight different monochrome modes.

-This has helped train my eye to ignore color, and to anticipate which compositions will translate well into B&W. By reducing these images to B&W win camera or in post software, I eliminate the distractions and psychological interpretations of color, letting the eye wander within a frame of
+This has helped train my eye to ignore color, and to anticipate which compositions will translate well into B&W. By reducing these images to B&W in camera or in post software, I eliminate the distractions and psychological interpretations of color, letting the eye wander within a frame of pure graphic form.
+The RAW remains a color file, but it’s preview shows up in B&W once imported.
+JPGs from the Fuji X cameras are rendered in color by default, or whatever Fuji film simulation you’ve dialed in.

 I use wide angle lenses when photographing enclosed spaces, and tend to use normal or medium telephoto lenses for flatter compositions.
 I avoid letting round or bright object hit corners or edges, but all else is game.
 I especially enjoy the little details that are what I refer to as ‘second reads’, those things you don’t see at first glance.
 The small white cup seen above is an example.